martok/py-dnskey/README.md

 The results are displayed in additional columns.
 The first column is always `Parent` and contains `DS` if the corrresponding DS record exists.
 One more column is generated for each nameserver queried for the zone and containts the letter `P` if the key is published as a DNSKEY record and the letter `S` if it is used in any RRSIG signature.
+In case of lookup errors, `ERR` is displayed.

 ## Key Rotation